gabivlj/candice/docs/tutorials/introduction.md

 - If you want to build the compiler with LLVM included, so that we don't need Clang to compile programs, you need to install LLVM in your machine and add it in your PATH.
 If you don't know how search up how to install LLVM in your machine.
+- If you don't have LLVM, Candice will default to clang usage.

 Once you are set with those steps, go to cmd/build and execute: